davidwmartin/dwm_anim/readme.md

 Now you have a server running on port 6969

-Load the page with a browser and the animation gets triggered.
+Load the page with a browser and the animation kicks off.

-#### "Live" / "Sketch" mode
+### "Live" / "Sketch" mode

 Start server as normal, open standard browser, make sure var toVid is set to false when animation kicks off.
 Edit in browser to your heart's content.

-#### "Export" mode
+### "Export" mode

 Start server, make sure toVid = true when you hit page (likely w/headless browser in the future).
-This creates all your frames in output/
+This creates all your frames in "output" directory

 Then run ffmpeg or similar.
 Working ffmpeg command (run from within output directory):